zachleat/zachleat.com/web/_posts/2019-05-09-google-fonts-display.md

 tags:
   - font-loading
 ---
-At Google I/O this week, [Anna Migas](https://twitter.com/szynszyliszys) dropped a font loading bombshell on the world.
+At Google I/O this week, [Anna Migas](https://twitter.com/szynszyliszys) shared a photo of an Addy Osmani and Katie Hempenius session that dropped a font loading bombshell on the world.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">You will not have to self-host Google Fonts any more to get font-display: swap; 🙌 <a href="https://twitter.com/hashtag/io19?src=hash&amp;ref_src=twsrc%5Etfw">#io19</a> <a href="https://t.co/SldOuoNInF">pic.twitter.com/SldOuoNInF</a></p>&mdash; Anna Migas @ Google I/O (@szynszyliszys) <a href="https://twitter.com/szynszyliszys/status/1126261253280649216?ref_src=twsrc%5Etfw">May 8, 2019</a></blockquote>